-The College of Human Sciences and Humanities boasts a number of accreditations.
+The College of Human Sciences and Humanities has several accredited programs.
 The Behavioral Analysis program is accredited by the Association for Behavioral Analysis International.
 The Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 The Human Factors Certificate and the Human Factors concentration in the M.S.
 Psychology program are both accredited by the Human Factors and Ergonomics Society.
 The Registered Nurse to Bachelor of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing.
-The School Psychology program is accredited by the National Association of School Psychologists.
+The School Psychology program is approved by and has received National Recognition from the National Association of School Psychologists.
 The Bachelor of Social Work is accredited by the Council on Social Work Education.
 In addition, the National Strength and Conditioning Association has recognized the Fitness and Human Performance curriculum as preparing students for successful entrance into the career field.